Madawaska Mine: Decommissioning and rehabilitation (1982 to present)

 After the closure, the tailing site attracted mineral collectors, especially to the annual Bancroft Rockbound Gemboree which tourists travelled to Bancroft in search of gems and minerals.

 After the dissolution of owners Madawaska Mines Limited in 2005, the Canadian Nuclear Safety Commission revoked the operating license for the mine in 2011.
 Ownership shifted to Conwest Explorations Limited, later to Alberta Energy Corporation which then became EnCana, which in 2020 became Ovintiv, who placed their ownership under subsidiary company EWL Management Limited.
 EWL was dissolved into Ovintiv Canada ULC in February 2022.

 Since inspections found improper surface protection of tailing in 2015, the mine has been undergoing rehabilitation by EWL, who contracted Golder Associates as the main contractor.

 In 2019, water quality monitoring requested by the Canadian Nuclear Safety Commission (CNSC) found radioactive and hazardous contamination in two of several water samples in the nearby Bentley Lake.
 Subsequent inspections in 2020 from nearby locations reported no contamination.
+Water testing commissioned by the CNSC between 2018 and 2020 found uranium concentrations in nearby Bow Lake at 50 μg/L, exceeding the Canadian Water Quality Guidelines for the Protection of Aquatic Life limit of 15 μg/L. Risk assessments note that the uranium would "not result in adverse effects on any species of aquatic life from exposure to those concentrations in surface water, sediment and groundwater associated with the Madawaska decommissioned site.
+With the improvements to water flow and the new cover system that is almost completed for the site, future results should demonstrate that migration of contaminants into the surrounding environment has been limited."

-On May 6, 2002, CNSC took regulatory action against Ovintiv.
+On May 6, 2022, CNSC took regulatory action against Ovintiv.
 Ovintiv absorbed EWL Management Limited on February 22, 2022 and assumed responsibilities for the mine, but not updated any of the licensing documentation to reflect the change.
 Using powers of the Nuclear Safety and Control Act, CNSC issued an order for Ovintiv to comply with the licensing requirements previously issued to EWL Management Limited.

 Over the two periods of production, the mine produced 9 million pounds (4,082 tonnes) of U3O8 concentrate, at an average ore grade of 0.1074%.
 4,000,000 tonnes of waste remain on site.

 Mine safety

-On 10th April 1959, 21-year-old miner George Edwin Heinze was killed when a 10-ton rock fell on him at the 600 foot level.
+On 10 April 1959, 21-year-old miner George Edwin Heinze was killed when a 10-ton rock fell on him at the 600 foot level.

 In 1977, the rate of accidents in Madawaska Mine was the worst of the three uranium mines in Ontario with workers compensation claimed occurring at a rate of 112 for every million hours worked.
 Safety conditions in the mine were described as appalling by James Fisher, a consultant employed by the Ontario Legislature.